Daniel-Walbolt/tailwind-plugin/README.md

 > globPatterns: string[]
 > ```
 > Customize the glob patterns used to match css files in the provided directory.
 Internally, the [glob](https://www.npmjs.com/package/glob) package is used; use their docs for reference on proper glob patterns.
-> Defaults to match all immediate and nested .css files ("/**/*.css")
 >
+> Defaults to match all immediate and nested .css files ("**/*.css")
+>
 > ---
 > ```ts
 > debug: boolean
 > ```
-> Defaults to false
+> Defaults to false.
+>
 > Determines whether or not to report what files were found by the glob pattern.
 > Currently, there are print outs for the folowing:
-> - ALWAYS - A list of duplicate rules found across the files
-> - ALWAYS - Count of the rules that were not added because configuration did not permit it.
+> - ALWAYS - Count of the rules that were not added because unlayeredBehavior ignored them.
-> - DEBUG - List of the rules that were not added because configuration did not permit it.
+> - DEBUG - A list of the rules that were not added because unlayeredBehavior ignored them.
+> - ALWAYS - Count of the duplicate selectors found in target directory
+> - DEBUG - A list of duplicate selectors found in the target directory
 > - ALWAYS - A list of file names that matched the glob patterns but did not end with ".css"
 >
 > Plugin output is located in the output terminal, under "Tailwind CSS Intellisense"